HuabingWang-stack/Kernels-in-GPFA/README.md

 gpfa_3dim_sm = Elephant.gpfa.GPFA(bin_size=20*pq.ms, x_dim=3,covType='sm',bo=50)
 gpfa_3dim_sm.fit(spiketrains)
 ```
-## kernel performance benchmark
-The 9 kernels are benchmarked in neuroscience dataset collected from Salamander Retina Ganglion cells in `Spikes` directory
-data available at [link](https://datadryad.org/stash/dataset/doi:10.5061/dryad.4ch10).
-The benchmark results are at cloud storage [link](https://www.dropbox.com/scl/fo/upo6z57eqlx0dilgymdsx/h?dl=0&rlkey=fe0or0kpz93km3oo96nldl3c6),
-please refer to `README.md` file in directory Experiments Data for detail information of this benchmark result.
-In terms of data log-likelihood returned by GPFA model,
-Spectral Mixture kernel with 2 spectral mixtures has a significant improvement over than originally adopted rbf kernel.

 ## math expressions of kernels
 In order to unify the expressions of kernels, equations of each kernel used in